pakerfeldt/node-red-dashboard-2-energy-overview/README.md

 ![Energy Overview Demo](energy-overview.gif)

+> [!NOTE]
-**Note:** This node comes with a default [low-quality image](resources/house.webp) built-in to keep the size of this node small.
+> This node comes with a default [low-quality image](resources/house.webp) built-in to keep the size of this node small.
 The [high-fidelity version](house.png) is available as a drop-in replacement where all paths can remain the same.
 To use the high-fidelity version, copy [house.png](house.png) to your [Node-RED static folder](https://nodered.org/docs/user-guide/runtime/configuration) and reference it in the widget configuration (e.g. `/house.png`).

 ## Features